bluesoft/bluesoft-stream-processor/README.md

 ## Typed instruction

 You can have an instruction that only handles a especific type.
-Other types will pass throught to next instruction.
+By default typed instructions always pass data on to the next instruction.

 ```java
 public class Store extends TypedInstruction<Record> {